Try Out Our NEW Disneyland Ticket Calculator!

 Inside white cafe with dining tables

 Brunch is all about laidback relaxation, and nothing says laidback quite like the Florida Keys.
 So, take a trip to the islands during brunch at Olivia’s Café at Disney’s Old Key West Resort.
-To start your day on island time, enjoy Olivia’s Café brunch on Saturdays and Sundays from 7:30 AM to 2 PM
+To start your day on island time, enjoy Olivia’s Café brunch daily from 7:30 AM to 2 PMAs you’d expect, the brunch menu here is filled with sweet and savory classics with a tropical twist.
+The Banana Bread Pudding with coconut whipped cream and choice of breakfast meat is a highlight, as is the Shrimp and Grits and, for plant-based diners, Papa’s Hash made with marinated tofu

 Phins at Walt Disney World Dolphin Hotel